 The proposed architecture of the system is composed of three main parts: camera, processor and CAN-Bus communications.
-A gray-scale $640 \times 480$ resolution camera is used, with a focal lenght of 12.5mm.
+A gray-scale 640×480 resolution camera is used, with a focal lenght of 12.5mm.
 The location of the camera is depicted in Fig. 2.
 This is obviously a preliminary structure since the camera should be integrated inside the vehicle bodywork.
 As can be observed in Figs. 3(a) and 3(b) the point of view of the camera is much better than the driver's point of view.

 The processor is a PC-based architecture that is connected with both the camera and the CAN-Bus interface.
-From the CAN-Bus we obtain the next variables: steering angle, car speed and current gear.
+From the CAN-Bus we obtain the following variables: steering angle, car speed and current gear.
 These variables are used to trigger on/off the detection module according to the Finite State Machine (FSM) described in Fig. 4.
-As can be observed
+As can be observed the system has to be firstly activated by the user.
+Then the system waits until the car has been put into reverse gear and the